ShimmyMySherbet/UnturnedHTTPServer/README.md

 </table>

 ## Commands:
-/HTTPServer is the command you use to controll the HTTP Server in-game.
+/HTTPServer is the command you use to control the HTTP Server in-game.
 With it, you can Start, Stop, and Check the status of the HTTP Server.

 ### Starting the Server: (Using settings in the config)